RayKoren/psychGo/README.md

 # psychGo
-Psych Care on the Go Site / Vue.js
+Psychological Care on the Go Site / Vue.js